-Retirement is all about vacations.
-If your vacation includes the open road then you might want to think about RV camping.
-Explore the perfect RV camping sites and where to buy a fabulous RV.
+One of the best parts about retiring is the ability to take more vacations.
+If your vacation includes the open road, then you might want to think about RV camping.
+Find RV clubs for seniors and explore over 55 senior RV parks.

 Finding RV Campsites

 For campers who are 55+, numerous campgrounds cater to the senior crowd.
 Find campgrounds that have special appeal to retirement-age individuals at the following sites: